Your first program shall greet the world with a friendly "Hello World". For that, we will use a KMessageBox and customize one of its buttons.

 First we need to create a QApplication object.
-It needs to be created exactly once and before any other KDE Framework or Qt object, as it’s the starting point for creating your application and thus required for other components, like Internationalization.
+It needs to be created exactly once and before any other KDE Frameworks or Qt object, as it is the starting point for creating your application and thus required for other components, like Ki18n for translations.

 constructor is the text that will appear on the item (in our case, a button object to be used soon).
-Then we have the option to set an icon for the button, but for now we don’t want one so we can just give it a
+Then we have the option to set an icon for the button, but for now we don't want one so we can pass an empty

-QString(), which is just a null QString.
-We then set the tooltip (what appears when you hover over an item), and finally the “What’s This?” text (accessed through right-clicking or Shift-F1).
+QString().
+We then set the tooltip (the text that appears when you hover over an item), and finally the "What's This?" text (accessed through right-clicking or Shift-F1).

 About and Internationalization

-More information on internalization can be found in the i18n tutorial.
+More information on internalization can be found in the programmer's guide for internationalization.

 object we created before so we can use the